Pediculosis pubis: Epidemiology

 Infestation with pubic lice is found in all parts of the world, occurs in all ethnic groups and all levels of society.

 Current worldwide prevalence has been very approximately estimated at two percent of the human population.
 Accurate numbers are difficult to acquire, because pubic lice infestations are not considered a reportable condition by many governments.
 Many cases are self-treated or treated discreetly by personal physicians, which further adds to the difficulty of producing accurate statistics.

 It has been reported that the trend of pubic hair removal has led to the destruction of the natural habitat of the crab louse populations in some parts of the world, thereby reducing the incidence of the disease.

 Etymology

 Infestation with pubic lice is also called phthiriasis or phthiriasis pubis, while infestation of eyelashes with pubic lice is called phthiriasis palpebrarum or pediculosis ciliarum.
 Linnaeus was first to describe and name the pubic louse in 1758, when he called it Pediculus pubis.
 The disease is spelled with phth, but the scientific name of the louse Pthirus pubis is spelled with pth (an etymologically incorrect spelling that was nonetheless officially adopted in 1958).

 Other animals

 Humans are the only known hosts of this parasite, although a closely related species, Pthirus gorillae, infects gorilla populations.
+Early humans may have encountered the parasite while sleeping in quarters vacated by gorillas or by eating gorilla carcasses.

+In popular culture

+"Pediculis[sic] pubis" is a crude song by the Yugoslav rock band Bijelo Dugme recorded in 1984 as part of their self-titled album Bijelo Dugme.